 Another possible cause for stress incontinence in women is a weakened urethral sphincter muscle itself.
 Both of these, weak pelvic muscles and a weakened urethral sphincter muscle, may co-exist in the same patient.

 Urge Incontinence: Urge incontinence is the inability to hold urine long enough to reach a toilet.
-In this type of incontinence, an overactive bladder contracts without you wanting it to do so.
+In this type of incontinence, an overactive bladder contract without you wanting it to do so.
 You may feel as if you can’t wait to reach a toilet.
 There is the sudden strong urge to urinate, with an uncontrollable rush of urine.
-It is often found in people who have conditions such as diabetes, stroke, dementia, Parkinson’s disease and multiple sclerosis.
+It is often found in people who have conditions such as diabetes, stroke, dementia, Parkinson’s disease, and multiple sclerosis.
 It can also be a warning sign of early bladder cancer.
 In men, it is often a sign of an enlarged prostate.
 It can, however, occur in otherwise healthy, older people.

 Overflow Incontinence: Overflow incontinence is the leakage of small amounts of urine from a bladder that is always full.
 It results when the bladder is allowed to become so full that it overflows.In this form of incontinence, the bladder never completely empties, and the urine stream is weak, with a frequent or constant dribble.
 Overflow incontinence can occur when the flow of urine from the bladder is blocked as in the case of a blocked urethra, when there is loss of normal bladder function in some people with diabetes, or due to bladder muscle weakness.